-Following our assessment of the 2019 cost the overall M factor has increased by approximately \$965,523 due mainly to a change in increased hourly rates and higher capital cost for this year's 160 MW OCGT.
+Following our assessment of the 2019 cost the overall M factor has increased by approximately \$1,391,510 due mainly to a change in increased hourly rates and higher capital cost for this year's 160 MW OCGT (due to lower exchange rate used this year).

 The overall M factor value is sensitive to a number of assumptions and styles of management from the specification of the plant to the operating and maintenance strategy adopted.
-However, the figure of \$21,982,618 is considered to be within the range expected for this factor.
+However, the figure of \$23,374,128 is considered to be within the range expected for this factor.